risingwavelabs/risingwave-docs-legacy/cloud/cluster-connect-to-a-tenant.md

 <TabItem value="terminal" label="Terminal">

-For terminal enthusiasts, you can still connect to a tenant through your local terminal.
+For terminal enthusiasts, you can still connect to a cluster through your local terminal.

 [screenshot]